lmbxmu/FilterSketch/README.md

 ## Tips

-Any problem, free to contact the authors (lmbxmu@stu.xmu.edu.cn or shaojieli@stu.xmu.edu.cn).
+Any problem, free to contact the authors via emails: lmbxmu@stu.xmu.edu.cn or shaojieli@stu.xmu.edu.cn, or adding the first author's wechat as friends (id: lmbcxy) for convenient communications.